ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 This document defines the concept of Digital Map, and identifies a set of Digital Map requirements and use cases.

 The document intends to be used as a reference for the assessment effort of the various topology modules to meet Digital Map requirements.

 --- middle

 # Introduction

-Digital Map provides a core multi-layer topology model and data and connects them to the other models and data.
+Digital Map is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g. inventory, observability sources, and operational knowledge).
+It specifically provides an approach to model multi-layered topology and appropriate mechanism to navigate amongs layers and correlate between them.
 This includes layers from physical topology to service topology.
+This model is applicable to multiple domains (access, core, data centers, etc.) and technologies (Optical, IP, etc.).

 The Digital Map modelling defines the core topological entities (network, node, link, and interface) at each layer, their role in the network topology, core topological properties, and topological relationships both inside each layer and between the layers.
 It also defines how to access other external models from the topology.

 The Digital Map model is a topological model that is linked to the other functional models and connects them all: configuration, maintenance, assurance (KPIs, status, health, and symptoms), Traffic-Engineering (TE),